If you’re looking for bollards, road blockers, or vehicle barrier systems you may have come across the term IWA 14, but what does it mean?

 IWA 14-1 has a larger number of vehicle categories than either PAS 68 or ASTM with a total of nine types of vehicle.

-Below you can see a vehicle classification chart detailing the different classes of vehicle that are used for testing IWA 14 products.
+Below you can see a vehicle classification chart detailing the different classes of vehicles that are used for testing IWA 14 products.

 After the vehicle type, you have the test speed which indicates the speed in kilometres per hour (kph) that the vehicle was travelling at for the test.